DrDab/BreakfastBookClub/Weekly Reports/w5_report.md

 ## Team Report
 - Last week’s goals: Complete API routes for getting posts, and creating user profiles in the database.
 Film beta release presentation.

 - Progress / Issues:

-- Goals:
+- Goals: Continue to connect our moving parts together - get the frontend to show real data of likes.

 ## Contributions of Individual Team Members
 - Last week’s goals: